forkiesassds/MCGalaxy-Stuff/README.md

 Plugin that makes everyone require to confirm if they should see any message sent by anyone.
 ## LoginToLastPosPlugin.cs
 This plugin makes players login at their last position.
 This includes the map they were on and precise position and orientation.
+## BetacraftV2Heartbeat.cs
+Plugin that implements Betacraft V2 heartbeat to list to the Betacraft V2 server list.